psibi/rucredstash/DEVELOPMENT.md

 ## Done

-* Miniature version of get algorithm
+* Full version of get algorithm
-* Miniature version of put algorithm
+* Full version of put algorithm
 * Full version of delete algorithm (At least that's what I believe)
 * Full version of keys subcommand
 * Full version of list subcommand
-* Minimal version of getall subcommand
+* Full version of getall subcommand
 * Minimal version of setup subcommand

 ## Missing